History of the Oakdale Fire Department

-In Spring of 2002, ground was broken for the new Station 1, located at 5000 Hadley Avenue.
+In 2002, ground was broken for the new Station 1, located at 5000 Hadley Avenue.
 The new station was completed and dedicated in January of 2003.
 At that time, original Station 1 was decommissioned and the building demolished.

-In January 2007, and then again in 2008, two additional Firefighter/Paramedics were added to the full-time staff of the department.
+In 2007, and again in 2008, two additional Firefighter/Paramedics were added to the full-time staff of the department.
 Six full-time firefighters now staff a station 24 hours a day, seven days a week, working with the volunteer firefighters to provide 24/7 ALS service.